Boca Juniors: La Doce

 There is also a society which dedicates all of its activities to supporting the team known as la número 12 or la doce (player number doce or 12, meaning "the 12th player").

-The origin of the group dates back to 1925, when the Boca Juniors fanatic "Toto" Caffarena accompanied the team during a tournament in Europe in 1925.
-From then on, he was considered the "twelfth player", hence the name "La doce".

 The naming of "La 12" (the twelfth player), by which Boca Juniors' fans became known, dates back to the year 1925, during the European tour they made that year.
 At that time, the team was accompanied by a Boca fan called Victoriano Caffarena, who belonged to a wealthy family and funded part of the tour.

-During that tour he helped the team in everything, thus establishing a strong relationship with the players, so they named him "Player No. 12".
+Caffarena was sent as a correspondent for the newspaper El Telégrafo, but he fulfilled multiple roles such as equipment manager, water boy, masseur, and even coach.
+That helped him to establish a strong relationship with the players, so they named him "player number 12".
 When they returned to Argentina, Caffarena was as well known as the players themselves.

 Nowadays, this nickname is used primarily to name their group of supporters, known as "La 12".